Giovanni Schiavo: Life

-The priest arrived in Jagurão on 5 September 1931 where he began his mission but was reassigned on 25 November 1931 from there to Ana Rech.
-He then served as a school director at Galópolis from 1935 to 1936 when it closed in 1937 and thus prompted him to return to Ana Rech.
-It was in Brazil that he served as the provincial superior for his order from 1947 until his resignation in February 1956; he also served as the master of novices and as a teacher for a brief period.
-Schiavo was also tasked with supervising the formation and ongoing spiritual cultivation of a Brazilian group of nuns of the Murialdines and was soon a formidable pastor that priests and religious communities alike requested aid them for his spiritual guidance.
-In 1957 he founded the School Sisters of Saint Maria Goretti where he acted as its director in addition to assuming the duties of a teacher.
+The priest arrived in Jagurão on 5 September 1931, where he began his mission.
+However, he was reassigned on 25 November 1931 and sent to Ana Rech.
+He then served as a school director at Galópolis from 1935 to 1936.
+When it closed in 1937, he returned to Ana Rech.
+In Brazil, he served as the provincial superior for his order from 1947 until his resignation in February 1956.
+He also served as the master of novices and as a teacher for a brief period.

+Schiavo was tasked with supervising the formation and ongoing spiritual cultivation of a Brazilian group of nuns of the Murialdines.
+Priests and religious communities alike requested his spiritual guidance.
+In 1957, he founded the School Sisters of Saint Maria Goretti, where he acted as the community's director, in addition to assuming the duties of a teacher.

-Padre Schiavo was hospitalized for a serious illness on 20 November 1966 for he had serious liver complications that hepatitis he had exacerbated while he was diagnosed on 15 December 1966 with having liver cancer after having a biopsy; an operation was deemed impossible because cardiac arrest during the procedure was a strong risk and anesthesia was scarce.
+Padre Schiavo was hospitalized for a serious illness on 20 November 1966.
+He had serious liver complications, exacerbated by hepatitis.
+He was diagnosed on 15 December 1966 with liver cancer following a biopsy.
+Surgery was deemed impossible because of the risk of cardiac arrest during the procedure, and anesthesia was scarce.

 He died of that illness at 9:30am on 27 January 1967.
 In the hours before his death he continued to repeat: "My Jesus – mercy!" and his final words were: "Father, I am Your son; I always wanted to do Your will".
-He died with the Bishop of Caxias do Sul Benedito Zorzi and his auxiliary bishop Cândido Julio Bampi present.
-Bishop Zorzi led his funeral at the cathedral and his remains were interred on 28 January 1967 in a simple grave; on 16 March 2015 a chapel was built on and around his grave.
+The Bishop of Caxias do Sul Benedito Zorzi and his auxiliary bishop Cândido Julio Bampi were present at his death.
+Bishop Zorzi celebrated his funeral at the cathedral, and his remains were interred on 28 January 1967 in a simple grave.
+On 16 March 2015, a chapel was built around his grave.